Aluminum Model Toys: Development

 Promotional makers like AMT worked very closely with styling departments of American automobile manufacturers.
 An article appearing in Ford Times chronicled the manufacturing process of AMT models.
 Intricate drawings and styling models, just like with the real thing, were first constructed.
 Larger 1:10 or 1:12 scale clay models would be crafted to perfect details.
 Accurate dies in 1:25 scale, which was the most common, would be made from these for plastic injection.
 Bumpers and hood ornaments were chrome-plated and bodies were painted, often in factory colors.
 Painted bodies were baked in ovens, then the models were assembled and packaged.

 The auto manufacturers would often pay the cost of model tooling.
 Such costs could range anywhere from $20,000 to $250,000.
 The model companies were often pressed to get sales, display, paint and promotional details correct in order to offer the models to the “Big Three” before the real vehicles hit the market.
 Detroit's annual model changes required last minute alterations in model details and showroom displays had to be finished in advance of the actual cars reaching the dealerships.
-One example was AMT’s 1968 Chevy hardtop kit.
-AMT did not have access to GM’s 1968 details, so the resulting model was not correct.
+One example was AMT's 1968 Chevy hardtop kit.
+AMT did not have access to GM's 1968 details, so the resulting model was not correct.
 (MPC was able to get the '68 details and produced accurate models of the Impala SS 427 in both Sport Coupe and convertible styles).
 Another example was the 1960 Ford Falcon promo that was offered in a hardtop, which was not available on the actual car.
 Limitations of models offered also sometimes had interesting results.
 The 1966 Mercury Comet promo came only in a hardtop and that year a convertible paced the Indianapolis 500, so the 500 promo came in any style desired as long as it was a hardtop.

 Models were sometimes used in dealerships as display materials that were not generally sold.
 They were also used to promote sales to customers.
 Models would be used to show prospective customers what new models would look like.
-Of course, they could also be purchased at the parts counter for around one dollar.
+They could also be purchased at the parts counter for around one dollar.
 Commonly, especially in the 1950s, they were simply given away in the showroom after a test drive, usually to children.
-For example, a 1958 Edsel ad prompted "Road Check The Big One, Get A Little One Free".
+For example, a 1958 Edsel advertisement prompted "Road Check The Big One, Get A Little One Free".